AnotherStudents/SeniorJavaProject/README.md

 Comments for this project were forbidden from inside of the code.
 Comments were instead written inside of a class diagram.

-You will also find a Class Diagram.astah file.
+You will also find a Class Diagram.asta file.
 Inside of this file you can view many different diagrams along with all of the comments for the program.